calvinrewindx/rewindx-landing/content/Rewind_X_Lightpaper_PUBLIC_v1.2.md

 As autonomous AI agents begin executing on-chain transactions, Protected Transfers provide a critical safety layer.
 Human oversight can catch and reverse erroneous agent actions within the window period.

+Rewind X supports agent-driven execution models where a user or treasury delegates limited transaction authority to automated systems.
+The protocol does not require trusting an agent: reversibility is enforced on-chain, and the sender retains deterministic recovery rights within the window.
+Autonomy becomes a permission choice, not a custody tradeoff.

 ### Compliance-Friendly Layer

 Regulated entities can document reversal history through Fragment NFTs, providing audit trails for compliance reporting and regulatory examination.